Farama-Foundation/ViZDoom/examples/python/README.md

+# Python examples
+<<<<<<< Updated upstream
-> For the examples to work properly you need to install ViZDoom [system-wide with pip](https://github.com/mwydmuch/ViZDoom/blob/master/doc/Building.md) or create a link to dir with ViZDoom pip_package or set doom_game_path and vizdoom_path manually or in config files.
+For the examples to work properly you need to install ViZDoom or create a link to dir with ViZDoom pip_package.

-# Examples
+# The list of examples

 ## [audio_buffer.py](https://github.com/mwydmuch/ViZDoom/blob/master/examples/python/audio_buffer.py)
 Demonstrates how to use the audio buffer.